Spay & Neuter Clinic in Egg Harbor Township

-Both spaying and neutering your pet refers to the surgical sterilization of your companion while under general anesthesia.
+Both neuter and spay procedures on your pet refer to the surgical sterilization of your companion while under general anesthesia.

 Neutering, or orchiectomy, removes the testicles from male pets and is considered a simpler surgery than a spay.
 The term 'neutering' can also, in some cases, refer to the desexing or 'fixing' of either gender.